BerkeleyLab/ISO_Fortran_binding_m/README.md

 FPM_CC=gcc fpm test
 ```

 Note: Apple users may need to fix their path to ensure that the `gcc` that is used is the GNU `gcc`.
-You can also use the command
+The following command also works and avoids the name clash between the Apple Clang `gcc` and the GNU `gcc`.
+If the Apple Clang `gcc` is accidentally used, an error will likely occur around not being able to find `ISO_Fortran_binding.h`

 ```
 FPM_CC=gfortran fpm test